marianoguerra/little-riak-core-book/_sources/listing-keys-from-a-bucket.txt

-That means 64 3-item tuples (one for each vnode) with the partition id, the node where the partition is and the list of keys for that vnode, in this case all of them are empty and in the following cases most of them will be emtpy so we will filter them to clean the output.
+That means 64 3-item tuples (one for each vnode) with the partition id, the node where the partition is and the list of keys for that vnode, in this case all of them are empty and in the following cases most of them will be empty so we will filter them to clean the output.

 Now let's put a value: